Starting and stopping the TeamDrive Registration Server components¶

 Starting services manually¶

-[root@regserver ~]# service mysqld start [root@regserver ~]# service teamdrive start [root@regserver ~]# service php-fpm start [root@regserver ~]# service httpd start
+[root@regserver ~]# service mysqld start [root@regserver ~]# service postfix start [root@regserver ~]# service td-regserver start [root@regserver ~]# service httpd start

 Stopping services manually¶

-[root@regserver ~]# service httpd stop [root@regserver ~]# service php-fpm stop [root@regserver ~]# service teamdrive stop [root@regserver ~]# service mysqld stop
+[root@regserver ~]# service httpd stop [root@regserver ~]# service td-regserver stop [root@regserver ~]# service postfix stop [root@regserver ~]# service mysqld stop

 Enabling Service Autostart¶

-Use the command chkconfig to enable the automatic start for these processes:
+chkconfig to enable the automatic start for these

 Logging into the Administration Console¶

-See the TeamDrive Registration Server Reference and Administration Guides for further details on the configuration and customization of the Registration Server and the TeamDrive Clients connecting to your Server.
+Please see the TeamDrive Registration Server Administration Guide for a detailed description of the Administration Console and for further details on the configuration and customization of the Registration Server and the TeamDrive Clients connecting to your Server.